WebGLSamples/WebGL2Samples/README.md

 npm run jsHint-watch
 ```

-## Notes

-### About WebGL resource deletion

-Usually it is not necessary to manually use delete calls when unloading the page.
-Click [here](https://www.khronos.org/registry/webgl/specs/latest/1.0/#3) for more details.

 ## Contributions

 This is a community project.
 We welcome contributions!
 Check out the [issues](https://github.com/WebGLSamples/WebGL2Samples/issues) for ideas on what to contribute.

 When you open a pull request, please make sure that GitHub reports that "All checks have passed", indicated by the white checkmark in a green circle on top of the "Merge pull request" button.
 Travis CI is used to run JSHint on your branch, and [CLA assistant](https://cla-assistant.io/) is used for signing a Contributor License Agreement (CLA).
 Submit an [issue](https://github.com/WebGLSamples/WebGL2Samples/issues) if you have any questions.

+## About WebGL Resource Deletion

+Long-running dynamic pages should explicitly delete WebGL resources as described in the [spec](https://www.khronos.org/registry/webgl/specs/latest/1.0/#3).

 ## WebGL 2 Resources